chrisclark/blog/content/how-to-negotiate-and-buy-expensive-software-pt-1.md

 that you both swiped right on each other's LinkedIn profiles, you've almost certainly read this information on their website.
-I just never learn much via cookie-cutter PowerPoint presentations, other than slide transitions look the least crappy when screen sharing<sup>[2](#footnote2)</sup>.
+I just never learn much via cookie-cutter PowerPoint presentations, other than which slide transitions look the least crappy when screen sharing<sup>[2](#footnote2)</sup>.

 I save my detailed solution and product questions for demos (which